 “I think the singular SME is an antiquated a notion as the solitary game player & our development pipelines need to change.” writes Mark Oehlert, on Twitter.
 Mark coined the term, subject matter networks, as a change from the industrial concept of subject matter expert, or SME, a term I first heard in the military in the mid-1970’s.
 But the world has changed and most notably during the past decade.

 With all of these connections, complexity ensues.
 Markets in Asia can have an impact on a local grocer.
 The release of not-so-secret diplomatic cables influence events like the Arab Spring.

 In a complex world the optimal social form is the multi-organizational network and emergent practices must be continuously developed through cooperation.
 In such an environment, the lone expert is at a disadvantage.
 He or she cannot learn and adapt as fast as a cooperative network.

 So the critical skills for people formerly known as SME’s are how to become contributing members of subject matter networks.
 Part of this is in narrating one’s work and learning.
-I have called personal knowledge management (PKM) – our part of the social learning contract.
+I have called personal knowledge mastery (PKM) – our part of the social learning contract.
 One cannot be effective in professional networks without contributing.
 Subject matter networks are made up of many contributors.
 A key skill is in weaving the best networks together.